 A yearning for "comprehension" which, like the word itself, conciliates reunion and understanding, approximation and intelligence, universal knowledge and the imaginative incidences of multilingual practices, such as those which abound in "El poeta araña y el hilo de la vida.
-Un centón 'filológico'" [The Spider poet and the thread of life.
-A philological cento] (Knauth 2006).
-Both wise and witty, these practices place their stakes on poetry between play and humor - and win.
-(See Translation Studii and Cross-Cultural Movements or Weltverkehr)
+Un centón 'filológico'" (Knauth 2006).
+Both wise and witty, these practices place their stakes on poetry between play and humor -- and win.